 Q8.
-What is the alternative to side-setting and its requirements?
+What is the alternative to side-setting?

-A8.
-The required alternative to side-setting is to use a combination of currently required measures specified by NMFS.
+The alternative to side-setting is to use a combination of currently-required measures specified by NMFS.
 This combination includes all of the following:

 - Strategic Offal Discards.
-Discharge fish and fish parts (offal) or spent bait while setting or hauling longline gear on the opposite side of the vessel from where the longline gear is being set or hauled, when seabirds are present; and - Blue Dyed Thawed Bait. - Use completely thawed bait that has been dyed blue to an intensity level specified by a color quality control card issued by NMFS; and - Maintain a minimum of two cans (each sold as 0.45 kg or 1 lb size) containing blue dye on board the vessel.
+Discharge fish and fish parts (offal) or spent bait while setting and hauling longline gear on the opposite side of the vessel from where the longline gear is being set and hauled, when seabirds are present; and - Thawed and Blue Dyed Bait. - Use completely thawed bait that has been dyed blue to an intensity level specified by a color quality control card issued by NMFS; and - Maintain a minimum of two cans (each sold as 0.45 kg or 1 lb size) containing blue dye on board the vessel.